 Finally, it should be noted that this air quality effect analysis only includes detailed consideration for construction emissions from the action alternatives.
 As described in 5.7, the waterway improvements proposed in the future with project alternatives would not increase cargo throughput or induce growth.
-The with project alternatives produce vessel operation efficiencies when compared to the future without project scenario, in the form of a reduction of overall delays in vessel transit.
-As a result of reducing delays, the action alternatives would reduce vessel idling overall compared to the no action alternative, and therefore would avoid emissions associated with the vessel idling that would have otherwise occurred without a project.
-This beneficial reduction in emissions from reduced idling under the action alternatives relative to the no action alternative is illustrated with GHG emissions in the greenhouse gas analysis presented in Section 6.13.
+The with project alternatives produce vessel operation efficiencies when compared to the future without project scenario, in the form of a reduction of overall delays in vessel transit and idiling.
+As a result of reducing delays, change in vessel fleet mix calling at the Port and reduced number of vessel calls, the action alternatives would reduce in-water emissions from vessel calls overall compared to the no action alternative, and therefore would avoid emissions associated with the vessel calls that would have otherwise occurred without a project.
+This beneficial reduction in emissions from reduced idling and vessel calls under the action alternatives relative to the no action alternative is illustrated with GHG emissions in the greenhouse gas analysis presented Section 6.14.
 Similarly, a reduction in criteria air pollutant emissions from vessel operations under future with project conditions would occur under any of the action alternatives and would be a reasonably assumed beneficial air quality effect.